Maryland gay marriage bill passes, heads to governor

 The Senate voted in favor of the bill, which had previously been approved by the state's lower House of Delegates, after a full day of debate that included efforts by opponents to derail the measure with a series of proposed amendments.

-The preliminary vote tally of 25 to 22 was greeted by loud cheering and applause in the State House.
+The preliminary vote tally of 25 to 22 drew loud cheering and applause from the gallery in the 18th-century State House.

+"I'm elated.
+I feel very good about democracy today, I feel very good about equality and freedom and marriage," said Democratic Senator Jamie Raskin, who supported the bill and defended it throughout the debate.

 The bill will next be sent to O'Malley, a Democrat who has supported the legislation and promised to sign it once passed by lawmakers.
 His office could not predict when a signing ceremony might take place.